mpg-age-bioinformatics/shiny-tsne/README.md

 ## Contributing

-Make sure you one folder for each App you wish to contribute.
+Make sure you have one folder for each App you wish to contribute.

 Inside that folder we will need a `requirements.R` file which will have to include the installation of all required libraries.